Symptoms of IBS and Natural Ways to Keep it Under Control

 Natural ways to bring IBS under control:

-Avoid inflammation-causing foods: Processed foods, refined foods, high intake of sugary beverages can cause inflammation-triggers in the digestive tract.
-Inflammation can damage the delicate lining of the digestive tract which can deteriorate the regular activity of the digestive system.
+Avoid inflammation-triggering foods: Processed foods, refined foods, and high sugar intake can often trigger inflammation in the digestive tract.
+Inflammation can damage the delicate lining of the digestive tract, which can deteriorate the regular activity of the digestive system.

-Avoid trigger foods: Certain foods such as wheat, dairy, citrus, fried and fatty foods can trigger IBS symptoms.
-Artificial sweeteners, spicy foods, sausage, red meat, beans, and legumes can all trigger IBS symptoms.
+Avoid trigger foods: Many people with IBS symptoms find that they are sensitive to particular foods.
+Foods such as wheat, dairy, citrus, fried and fatty foods, artificial sweeteners, spicy foods, sausage, red meat, beans, and legumes are common triggers for IBS symptoms.

 Exercise regularly: Studies show a regular exercise routine can ease IBS symptoms2.
-Exercise also lowers stress and improve bowel movements.
-Take up an activity that you prefer, or like the most so you have a routine.
-Examples include swimming, tennis, and walking.
+Exercise also lowers stress and improves bowel movements.
+Consistency is key, so take up an activity that you enjoy and that's easy to keep up with, such as swimming, tennis, or walking.

-Promote healthy gut flora: You can do this by increasing the intake of green foods and fresh produce that are high in fiber.
-The non-digestible starch in raw vegetables acts as fuel for the gut bacteria to grow and thrive.
+Encourage healthy gut flora: You can do this by eating more fruits, vegetables, and whole grains that are high in fiber.
+The non-digestible starches in these plants provide food for your friendly gut bacteria to grow and thrive.
+Fermented or cultured foods are also a good source of live, friendly bacteria.

-Lower stress levels: Studies show that stress can worsen IBS symptoms3.
-Practice relaxing activities such as nature walk, meditation, or pursue a hobby that helps you relax.
-Including adaptogens like Ashwagandha can help you cope with stress and lets you relax.
-Add a supplement like NATURELO’s Ashwagandha root powder helps you stay calm and relaxed.
+Manage stress levels: Studies show that stress can worsen IBS symptoms3.
+Practice relaxing activities such as nature walks, meditation, or a hobby that helps you relax.
+Herbal adaptogens such as ashwagandha can also help you manage your stress levels.